MatthewLane412/MechaCar_Statistical_Analysis/README.md

 - The P value of the line has a slope because it is less than .05

 #### Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?
+- The multiple R squared predicts MPG 71% of the time.
+This is not enough to assume it predicts prototypes effectively.

 ![June_Temp](/Images/Deliverable_1_Summary_Linear_Regression.PNG)